LISTEN | Years of exercise pay off as retired doctor, 89, volunteers to give jabs

 Between playing golf and volunteering to administer the Covid-19 vaccine, 89-year-old Ebrahim Seedat, a retired doctor, regards himself as fairly fit for his age.

-He attributes his strength and resilience to years of exercise and eating healthy.
+He attributes his strength and resilience to years of exercise and eating healthily.

 “I have been fairly fit all my life.
 I still play golf as a senior.
 The key is the exercise we do throughout our life, and healthy living is the key to everything,” Seedat says in an interview with Sunday Times Daily.